mm-mazhar/Hybrid-Unsupervised-Supervised-Learning-System-for-Alzheimer/README.md

-# Cognitive Health Prediction: A Hybrid Unsupervised & Supervised Learning System
+# Cognitive Health Prediction: A Hybrid Unsupervised & Supervised Learning System For Alzheimer's Disease

 ## 📌 Project Overview
 This research project aims to predict **Cognitive Health Scores** (`composite_score`) in an aging population.